-- These recommendations must come from or be endorsed by the child's physician or other authorized professional who has evaluated or treated the child. - 2.
+- a.
+These recommendations must come from or be endorsed by the child's physician or other authorized professional who has evaluated or treated the child. - 2.
 Care provided to children with a disability or special health care needs must be in accordance with the child's IFSP or IEP, as applicable. - 3.
-Providers must ensure the safe participation of all children with disabilities or special health care needs, who are enrolled, in all experiences, activities, and opportunities, including active play.

-F. Child Abuse and Neglect

-- Any suspected case of child abuse and/or neglect is reported to the Rhode Island Department of Children, Youth and Families' Child Protective Services (CPS) hotline (1-800-RI-CHILD/1-800-742-4453) within twenty-four (24) hours in accordance with State law and Department policy. - 2.
-If the suspected case occurred at the program, the program must report to the Department's licensing unit after reporting to CPS hotline. - 3.
-The provider is responsible for alerting the Department immediately of any DCYF investigation associated with themselves, a household member, assistant or substitute.
+Providers must ensure the safe participation of all children with disabilities or special health care needs, who are enrolled, in all experiences, activities, and opportunities, including active play. - F. Child Abuse and Neglect - 1.
+Any suspected case of child abuse and/or neglect is reported to the Rhode Island Department of Children, Youth and Families' Child Protective Services (CPS) hotline (1-800-RI-CHILD/1-800-742-4453) within twenty-four (24) hours in accordance with State law and Department policy. - 2.
+If the suspected case occurred at the program, the program must report to the Department's licensing unit after reporting to CPS hotline. - G. Prohibited Practices - 1.
+Physical restraint of children is prohibited. - 2.
+Corporal punishment is strictly prohibited.

-G. Prohibited Practices

-- 1. Physical restraint of children is prohibited. - Corporal punishment is strictly prohibited.
 Corporal punishment includes, but is not limited to: - a.
-Hitting, spanking, shaking, slapping, twisting, pulling, squeezing, or biting a child; - Demanding excessive physical exercise, excessive rest, or strenuous or bizarre postures of a child; - c.
+Hitting, spanking, shaking, slapping, twisting, pulling, squeezing, or biting a child; - b.
+Demanding excessive physical exercise, excessive rest, or strenuous or bizarre postures of a child; - c.
 Compelling a child to eat or have in his/her mouth soap, food, spices, or foreign substances; - d.
-Exposing a child to extremes of temperature;
+Exposing a child to extremes of temperature; - e.
+Isolating a child in an adjacent room, hallway, closet, darkened area, play area, or any other area where a child cannot be seen or supervised; and - f.
+Binding, tying, or taping to restrict movement. - 3.
+Other practices that are strictly prohibited include, but may not be limited to: